hstptcn5/arc-privy-simple/README.md

-# Arc Pay USDC - Token Wallet & Marketplace
+# Arc Dex - Token Launchpad & Trading Platform

-> A complete Web3 application for deploying, managing, and trading ERC-20 tokens on Arc Testnet with on-chain token registry.
+> A complete Web3 DEX application for deploying, managing, and trading ERC-20 tokens on Arc Testnet with Automated Market Maker (AMM) and on-chain token registry.

 **Live Demo**: [https://arc-privy-simple-backend.vercel.app/](https://arc-privy-simple-backend.vercel.app/)

 ## Project Overview

-Arc Pay USDC is a comprehensive Web3 application that enables users to:
+Arc Dex is a comprehensive decentralized exchange (DEX) that enables users to:

 - **Deploy ERC-20 Tokens**: Create and deploy custom tokens on Arc Testnet with just a few clicks
 - **Liquid Pricing with AMM**: Deploy tokens with instant liquidity pools using Automated Market Maker